RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 ##AD##

-## Image Generation using OpenAI and Dall-E-3
+## Image Generation using OpenAI and Dall-E 3
 I'm going to break down this section into 3 parts:

 * [What do you need to get started and what does it cost?](#what-you-need-to-get-started-with-openai-and-azure-openai)